 80% of companies say their live chat reps have to use multiple systems to find needed info

 While quality trumps speed, speed still matters.
-80% of companies report that their live chat representatives need to access multiple systems in order to get the information they need to serve customers and website visitors.
+80% of companies report that their live chat representatives need to access multiple systems to get the information they need to serve customers and website visitors.
 Also, one-third of companies say that their knowledge base is not easy to use for live chat representatives.
 These inefficiencies can create obstacles to speed and a positive live chat experience.

 These live chat statistics prove that while this technology is on the rise, there are still obstacles to face.
 With live chat adoption growing, customers are expecting faster and better service from live chat agents.
 Companies need to improve how they manage live chat so that customers are getting the experience they expect.